Kosmonaut3d/DeferredEngine/README.md

 - F1 : Cycle through render targets (albedo, normals, depth etc.)

-How to change scene placement
+How to manipulate the scene
 - See the Main / MainLogic.cs for details.
 Manipulate and add scene objects in Initialize() and Update();